 I started making these Black Bottom Brownie Bites in high school and they still haven’t lost their appeal!
-Now I make them even smaller so they’re the perfect antidote for your chocolate cravings!
+This bite sized version is terrific!
+A perfect antidote for your chocolate cravings.

 Black Bottom Brownie Bites

 My knitting group decided to have a holiday luncheon.
 (No, I don’t knit.
 I stink at knitting, in case you were wondering.
 They humor me because I bring treats!).
 I was in Virginia when plans were made, but guess what?
 They assigned me dessert.
 I planned to bring some English toffee and caramels I had whipped up earlier in the week but needed a chocolate treat.
 I am never disappointed by Fine Cooking’s dessert recipes and these mini brownies reminded me of cupcakes I used to make decades ago.
 In bite-sized form, these Black Bottom Brownie Bites were perfect for a sweet nibble after a pitch in lunch.

 I made a half batch, using 1/2 tablespoon of egg yolk for half the egg.
 The knitters loved them, and I only brought a few home.
 Both Bill and Nick gave their approval.
 Nick typically does not favor desserts with cream cheese, so either he was delighted to eat something other than dorm food or these are just plain terrific.
 You make the call.